leonjza/frida-boot/course/2-chapter-2/frida.md

 Frida can operate in three primary modes:

-- Injected (how were are going to use it most of the time)
+- Injected (how we're going to use it most of the time)
 - Embedded (basically a shared library that you can make part of a project)
 - Preload (a combination of embedded mode with JavaScript already built to autonomously instrument applications)